dmwm/PHEDEX/Documentation/README/README-Deployment.txt

   3) The topology you plan to have at your site: disk buffers, MSS etc.

   4) The name(s) by which you would like your node(s) to be known.
-     The names are a descriptive name for your site (e.g. INFN), plus underscore, plus node type (Transfer / MSS / ...)
+     The names are a descriptive name for your site (e.g. CNAF, or geographical name such as "Wisconsin"), plus underscore, plus node type (Buffer / MSS / ...).

-  5) Catalogue contact for your site and unique match key on PFNS for your site (unnecessary with V2.1).

 *** Setting up agent master scripts